Japan’s Emperor Attends War Victim Memorial

 The pair offered silent prayers, leading 6,000 people in a minute’s silence.
 The Emperor made a few brief remarks, including, “I pray for world peace and our country’s further prosperity.”

-Tagged Emperor Akihito, Empress Michiko, Memorial, Prime Minister Abe, World War II.
+Tagged Emperor Akihito of Japan, Empress Michiko of Japan, Memorial, Prime Minister Abe of Japan, World War II.